jamesakyes/jamesakyes.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: ME 201 Crane Project
-description: with background image
+description: Designed a crave to lift a load, traverse a distance, and lower it.
 img: assets/img/12.jpg
 importance: 1
-category: work
+category: school
 related_publications: true
 ---